jimpil/flog/README.md

 See `example.config` for a more concrete example.

 ## Initialisation
 There are two cases here.
 If the root-logger (or its spec), is known at compile-time, use `init-with-root!` or `init-with-config!`.
 Otherwise, you have to use the no-arg arity of `init-with-config!` which will read two System properties - `flogging.profiles` (path to the file containing all the profile specs) and `flogging.profile` (which profile to choose).
+If you have custom EDN-readers, you will have to wrap that call in a `with-readers` expression.

 It should be noted here, that knowing your root logger (or its spec) at compile time provides significant benefits with respect to performance (more on this later).
 The trade-off is, of course, that you have to re-compile/re-distribute in order to make a change to it.